Bed Bug Steamers

 Wrap your mattress, box springs, and all furniture in plastic wrap and seal it completely with tape so that there are no openings.
 Do not remove the plastic until two weeks have passed.
 This will give you the right amount of time for any remaining bugs or eggs in the furniture to die and drop off.

 After you are done, complete a thorough examination of all the surfaces you have steamed.
-If you notice the presence of bed bugs, repeat the process until you are sure that there are no more bed bugs.
+If you notice the presence of any bugs, repeat the process until you are sure they are gone.

-Bed Bug steamers can range in price anywhere from $40 to up to $2,000.
+Steamers can range in price anywhere from $40 to up to $2,000.
 In this case, you get what you pay for.
-It is important to weigh all the costs involved with getting rid of bed bugs. $1,600 may seem like a steep price to pay for a bed bog steamer, but when you consider what you will be paying an exterminator to get rid of them, the price seems much more reasonable.
+It is important to weigh all the costs involved with getting rid of these tough to kill bugs. $1,600 may seem like a steep price to pay for a steamer, but when you consider what you will be paying an exterminator to get rid of them, the price seems much more reasonable.

-The cheaper steamers may work a little, but remember the cardinal rule with bed bugs: If you don’t get rid of ALL of them, then you will never get rid of your infestation.
+The cheaper steamers may work a little, but remember the cardinal rule: If you don’t get rid of ALL of them, then you will never get rid of your infestation.
 A cheaper steamer may save you money in the short run, but the cost of getting rid of an infestation again after this method doesn’t work will be very high.

 Should I Consider Hiring a Professional or Using Other Methods?